ToshioCP/Gtk4-tutorial/gfm/sec6.md

 Up: [README.md](../README.md),  Prev: [Section 5](sec5.md), Next: [Section 7](sec7.md)

-# Strings and memory management
+# Strings and Memory Management

 GtkTextView and GtkTextBuffer have functions that have string parameters or return a string.
 The knowledge of strings and memory management is useful to understand how to use these functions.

-## String and memory
+## Strings and Memory

 A String is an array of characters that is terminated with '\0'.
-String is not a C type such as char, int, float or double, but a character array.
+C has no built-in string type.
+Strings are represented using character arrays (or pointers to characters).
 It behaves like a string in other languages.
-So, the pointer is often called 'a string'.
+So, in practice, a pointer to the first element of such a character array is often loosely called a "string".

 The following is a sample program.